 Anal cancer is a serious disease.
 But treatments are effective, and most people can be cured.

 Your outlook depends on the type and location of the anal cancer.
 About half of all anal cancers are found early, before the cancer has spread beyond the anus.
 This is called localized cancer.
-The five-year survival rate for localized anal cancer is 79 percent.
+The 5-year survival rate for localized anal cancer is 80%.

 Sometimes, the cancer isn't found until it has spread to the lymph nodes or other areas around the anus.
 This is called locally advanced cancer.
-The five-year survival rate for locally advanced anal cancer is 59 percent.
+The 5-year survival rate for locally advanced anal cancer is 60%.
 If the cancer has spread to other parts of the body, this is called metastatic cancer.
-The five-year survival rate for metastatic anal cancer is 30 percent.
+The 5-year survival rate for metastatic anal cancer is about 31%.

-The overall five-year survival rate for anal cancer is about 65 percent.
-Here are five-year survival rates by sex and race:
+The overall 5-year survival rate for anal cancer is about 65%.